MakDon/calendar/README.md

-# calendar_on_MERN \[WIP]
+# Team Calendar

 ![Version][version-badge] [![Build Status][travis-badge]][travis-link] [![Coverage Status][coverage-badge]][coverage-link]

-A teamwork calendar based on MERN for learning.
+A teamwork calendar subsystem based on MERN.
 DO NOT use in production.
 The front end is made by [@yuchenzhou](https://github.com/yuchenzhou)

 ## Dependencies

-node
+Node
 MongoDB